 Faculty office hours are posted outside their office on the third floor.
 Faculty members maintain an open door policy, but students should not enter a faculty office without permission.
 Removal of any article from a faculty office will not be tolerated and will be referred to the Progress and Conduct Committee.

 PA OFFICE HOURS

-The Program office hours are 8:00 AM to 5:00 PM Monday through Friday.
+The Program office hours are 8:00 AM - 12:00 PM and 1:00 PM - 5:00 PM Monday through Friday.
+The office is generally closed for the lunch hour.